 For more information about Pete and Emotionally Healthy Discipleship go to www.emotionallyhealthy.org or follow him on Facebook or Twitter.

-If you are depressed or think that you are depressed or headed toward depression keep these things in mind.
+If you know that you are depressed, think that you are depressed. or headed toward depression keep these things in mind.

 - Denial Doesn’t Help It Hurts.

 - We Must Address What’s Broken on the Inside of Us